 Thus, the better entrepreneurs know themselves, the bigger the chances of success.
 That is to say, at least as long as you can help them to learn how to cooperate with others.
 Can they work with different personality profiles to complement their weaker competencies?

 Infusionsoft and Emergent Research conducted a study called: “Defining and Achieving Small Business Success.”
 To become successful, business owners need to overcome challenges.
-However more than a few decades ago.
-Also, because more and younger people start a business of their own.
+However more challenges than a few decades ago.
+Even more so, because more and younger people start a business of their own.
 That’s why they increasingly make use of paid coaches.
 Read in this blog: benefits of business coaching what entrepreneurs say about their coach.

-One of the main challenges small business owners need to improve are their management and leadership skills.
+One of the main challenges small business owners need to improve is their management and leadership skills.

 In other words, to help them set and achieve goals and work through difficult business problems and decisions, they need a coach.